How to Drive External Traffic to Amazon (The Right Way)

 A well-executed strategy towards driving external traffic to Amazon can boost traffic, drive sales, improve keyword rankings, get you a Best Seller Ranking, and help you develop long term relationships with customers.

 However, there’s a right and a wrong way to do this.
 Here’s what you need to know.

-[Psst..we have a webinar coming up with LandingCube where we discuss this very topic.
-Sign up!]
+[Psst..we just had a webinar with LandingCube where we discussed this very topic.
+Sign up to get the recording!]

 Increasing Traffic to Amazon Product Listings

 There are two broad ways you can increase traffic to your Amazon product listings.

 The first and most common way is to accomplish everything on Amazon.
 Here are a few ways you might already be doing this:

 - Optimizing Amazon SEO and listing content (doing keyword research, optimizing your backend keywords for relevance & search volume, improving the copy of your title, bullet points & description)

 - High quality product photos